 Pushing the button promptly sends the MIDI panic message.

 In order to configure MIDI settings push and hold the button for 2".
 This will initiate configuration sequence:

 The MIDI LED will flash once and you can select MIDI channel 1-12 simply pushing any key on the MIDI keyboard.
-C on any octave corresponds to MIDI channel 1, C# - channel 2, D - channel 3, etc. Once happy, push the button to advance to the next step.
+C on any octave corresponds to MIDI channel 1, C# - channel 2, D channel 3, etc. Once happy, push the button to advance to the next step.
+The default CC1 message ir 20, un CC2 ir 21.
 The MIDI LED will flash twice and you can assign the MIDI CC message 1.
 Simply move/rotate the relevant MIDI controller you wish to assign, and it is automatically assigned to generate control voltages that are added to the joystick X movement.
 Once happy, push the button to advance to the next step.
-The MIDI LED will flash three times and you can assign the MIDI happy, push the button to advance to the next step.
+The MIDI LED will flash three times and you can assign the MIDI CC message 2.
+Simply move/rotate the relevant MIDI controller you wish to assign, and it is automatically assigned to generate control voltages that are added to the joystick Y movement.
+Once happy, push the button to advance to the next step.
 The MIDI LED will flash four times and now you can toggle on or off the VCF cutoff control via keyboard velocity.
-Simply push any key on the keyboard to activate or deactivate a velocity control.
+Push the C key on the keyboard to activate the velocity control, and C# to deactivate it.
 The keyboard velocity is added to the cutoff knob setting.
 Once happy, push the button to exit MIDI configuration.